darkoperator/Posh-SSH/docs/Set-SFTPItem.md

 # Set-SFTPItem

 ## SYNOPSIS
-Upload a scefied item to a remote server though a SFTP Session.
+Upload a specified item to a remote server though a SFTP Session.

 ## SYNTAX